The first website went online in August 1991.

 And remember, our focus here was on discussing the most profitable affiliate programs – not the best hosting companies.

 But we think we struck a pretty good balance with the affiliate programs listed above.

 Like having the balance in your life and your income that you feel just isn’t there right now.

-So if you feel like you’re in a financial or career rut, why not take a few hours out of your day and check out our FREE 2-hour training course on affiliate marketing?
+So if you feel like you’re in a financial or career rut, why not take a few minutes of your day and check out our free training on affiliate marketing?